COMMON SKIN CONDITIONS

-Rosacea is a fairly common skin condition, which makes skin look red or slightly patchy, almost like an allergic rash, most commonly on the cheeks, nose and forehead.
+Rosacea is one of the common skin conditions, which makes skin look red or slightly patchy, almost like an allergic rash, most commonly on the cheeks, nose and forehead.
 The capillaries dilate too easily, creating a red flush on the skin.
 There are a few things that can make it worse, maybe drinking alcohol, especially red wine, being in the heat, like sauna or intense sunlight.
 Some people find it getting worse with hot foods or even stress.
 It may disappear completely at times and then come back for no specific reason.
 There is no known cure for this problem, but there are some treatments available.

 If you suffer from rosacea I would recommend facial treatments only during the times when the skin is calm, avoid steam and use natural ingredients in your treatment.
 Oils are great to hydrate the skin and flower waters are gentle to use instead of toners.
 You can make your mask with pure clay and lavender water.

-Acne is a common skin condition which most of us suffer at some stage in our lives, some mildly, some severely, Spots and black heads appear mostly on cheeks, jawline, nose and forehead, when skin produces excess of oils and the daed skin cells are not shedding properly.
+One of the most common skin conditions is acne which most of us suffer at some stage in our lives, some mildly, some severely, Spots and black heads appear mostly on cheeks, jawline, nose and forehead, when skin produces excess of oils and the daed skin cells are not shedding properly.
 This causes the pores to block and form spots or black heads.
 Some people may also get spots on their backs.
 This condition is mostly affected by our hormonal changes.
 Usually it is temporary and mostly linked to our teenage years, but may affect us when pregnant or when suffering from any hormonal disturbances.

 There is no known cure, but there are many treatments available.
 Usually by treating the underlying issues the skin condition also improves.
 It is important tot keep the skin clean, wash your face especially in the evening to remove any dirt.
 Exfoliation regularly helps to remove the dead skin cells and keeps the skin more clear.
 Using oils, especially jojoba oil can be beneficial balancing the skins own oil production.
 Regular cleansing facials are recommended if you do not have the possibility to use masks at home.
 It is important not to squeeze the spots as you break the skin and may get bacteria from your fingers into the skin causing mild infection or even scarring.